remotion-dev/remotion/packages/docs/docs/cli/still.md

 ### `--frame`

 Which frame should be rendered.
 Example `--frame=10`.
 Default `0`.
-For a composition of 100 frames, could between -100 and 99.
-In this case:
-- 0 would mean the first frame
-- 99 the last frame
-- -1 would mean the last frame
-- -100 would mean the first frame
+From v3.2.26, negative values are allowed, with `-1` being the last frame.

 ### `--bundle-cache`